Organic Eprints frontpage

 Vaarst, M.; Roderick, S.; Lund, V. and Lockeretz, W. (2004) Combining Ethological Thinking and Epidemiological Knowledge to Enhance the Naturalness of Organic Livestock Systems.
-Paper presented at Practical Forage and Livestock Production.
+Paper at: Practical Forage and Livestock Production.

 Summary